jm3mendez/GettingAndCleaningData/README.md

  awk '{print $1}' total_acc_y_train.txt > total_acc_y_train2.txt
  awk '{print $1}' total_acc_z_train.txt > total_acc_z_train2.txt
 )

+Note: part of this could be done using R, but was more faster and packaged for my make that part using linux.

 B.- Phase 2,  handling data to generate tiny data and process it. run_analysis.R script